LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 Tiled processing
 ----------------

-Many operations operations can be significantly optimized by working on stacks of frames.
+Many operations can be significantly optimized by working on stacks of frames.
 You can often perform `loop nest optimization <https://en.wikipedia.org/wiki/Loop_nest_optimization>`_ to improve the `locality of reference <https://en.wikipedia.org/wiki/Locality_of_reference>`_, for example using `numba <https://numba.pydata.org/>`_, or using an optimized NumPy function.